zulip/zulip-mobile/docs/developer-guide.md

 * [Node.js](https://nodejs.org/en/download/package-manager/), latest 8.x version
 * [Yarn](https://yarnpkg.com/en/docs/install), latest stable version

-If you are using macOS, upgrade to the latest version of XCode.
+If you are using macOS, upgrade to the latest version of the OS and then to the latest Xcode.

 Then, run the commands below in your terminal:
 ```